sxMLxr/ESP32_8266-environment-controls/README.md

-Quite a simple Project I'd like to share.
+Sharing a small build I did of a simple ESP32_8266 Project:

     Using my ESP32_8266, some sensors and getting some readings.

 ![1739329784317](https://github.com/user-attachments/assets/919c1281-5a20-4b43-9961-93c88aa79e0b)